ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _The Hocking sentinel._](https://chroniclingamerica.loc.gov/lccn/sn85038119/1885-10-29/ed-1/seq-1)

 #### 1885-10-29 &middot; Logan, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+a soft clotn around the injured
+member and wet it with cold wa­
+ter ence in a while.
+It will pre­
+vent inflamatiou and soreness.
 In fits the feet should be placed
 in warm w ator with mustard ad­
 ded, aud the legs briskly rubhed,